dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 ### Minimum Software Required To Deploy Application

+You **only** need these items to run the application on any supported device:

 * [Docker](https://www.docker.com)
 * [Compose](https://docs.docker.com/compose)

 ### For Development

+If you plan on writing code please also install these items as well:

 * [Java 12 JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk12-downloads-5295953.html)
 * IDE ([Intellij IDEA](https://www.jetbrains.com/idea), [NetBeans](https://netbeans.org), [Eclipse](https://www.eclipse.org/ide), etc)

 #### Debugging

+If you are writing code and will need to debug the application, please download this item:

 * [Tomcat 9](https://tomcat.apache.org/download-90.cgi)